Cinco de Mayo and the Avocado Supply Chain: What’s Driving Demand

 Cinco de Mayo History in Under 60 Seconds

-A full century later, the battle’s anniversary (which had become synonymous with Mexican victory over foreign invaders) was adopted and expanded by the Chicano Movement, a major civil rights movement battling the widespread discrimination of Hispanic communities in post-WWII America.
+A century later, the anniversary was embraced and amplified by the Chicano Movement, a civil rights movement fighting discrimination against Hispanic communities in post-WWII America.
+By the 1980s, commercialization by food and beverage brands helped turn May 5 into a mainstream American occasion.

 “Avocados are coming from Mexico, California and Peru right now.
 Cinco de Mayo will certainly provide a boost in sales this week, and kick off the Summer holiday season that stretches from this weekend through Memorial Day and July 4th.”